BenSparksCode/simple-lending-protocol/README.md

 ## Parameters

 - 1% annual interest on all borrowings
-- Collateral will be xSUSHI, yvETH to start
+- Collateral will be xSUSHI to start
 - Stablecoin (dollar-pegged) is called USDZ
 - On liquidiation: 1% goes to liquidator, 9% to protocol treasury